apache/helix/site-releases/trunk/src/site/markdown/tutorial_rebalance.md

 #### CUSTOMIZED

 Helix offers a third mode called CUSTOMIZED, in which the application controls the placement _and_ state of each replica.
 The application needs to implement a callback interface that Helix invokes when the cluster state changes.
-Within this callback, the application can recompute the idealstate.
-Helix will then issue appropriate transitions such that _Idealstate_ and _Currentstate_ converges.
+Within this callback, the application can recompute the IdealState.
+Helix will then issue appropriate transitions such that _IdealState_ and _CurrentState_ converges.

 Here\'s an example, again with 3 partitions, 2 replicas per partition, and the MasterSlave state model: